Library Services for eLearners and Distance Learners

 Using your UNC One Card, you can check out books from Cooperative Libraries in the Triangle Research Library Network (TRLN) and UNC System.

-Consult with a librarian to identify specific research resources available for your course.
-We can also create a course page that highlights relevant resources to help your students with their research assignments.
+Consult with a librarian via Zoom, phone, or email to identify specific research resources available for your course.
+We can also create a course research guide that highlights relevant resources to help your students with their research assignments.

-Have a librarian tailor online library instruction for your class research assignment.
+Have a librarian tailor online library instruction via Zoom or Sakai for your class research assignment.
 Request a session.

 Assign one of the library’s tutorials to your class to give them an introduction to library resources.

 Contact usAngela Bardeen (she / her / hers) (919) 962-3650

 Distance education students and faculty who do not live in Chapel Hill or Carrboro may request delivery of books and scanned copies of articles from UNC-Chapel Hill or other locations.
 To request materials, you must register for the Interlibrary Loan Borrowing (ILB) Service.
 Log on with your UNC Onyen and password and complete the first-time user registration form.
 On the registration form choose DISTANCE EDUCATION as your “Status.”

 When completing the request form, enter the course number in the “Additional Notes” field.
 For example, “Carolina Courses Online: Art31.”

 Books are mailed to you via the U.S. Postal Service, and return postage is included.
 Photocopies are delivered electronically to your ILB account.
 Materials requested from other libraries will take longer to obtain, so please be sure to enter the date by which you need the item to allow sufficient time.
 There is no charge for this document delivery service.